Anatoly Fomenko

-Anatoly Timofeevich Fomenko (Анато́лий Тимофе́евич Фоме́нко; born 13 March 1945 in Stalino, USSR) is a Soviet and Russian professor of Mathematics at Moscow State University.
+Anatoly Timofeyevich Fomenko (Анато́лий Тимофе́евич Фоме́нко; born 13 March 1945 in Stalino, USSR) is a Soviet and Russian professor of Mathematics at Moscow State University.
 He is well-known as a topologist and member of the Russian Academy of Sciences.
 He is a painter and illustrator of original artworks inspired by topological objects and structures.

 Fomenko is also widely known as a conspiracy theorist.
-He originated a fictitious and pseudoscientific history called New Chronology, based on works of Russian-Soviet writer Nikolai Alexandrovich Morozov.
+He originated a pseudoscientific theory called New Chronology, based on works of Russian-Soviet writer Nikolai Alexandrovich Morozov.

 Biography

-Fomenko is the son of Timothy Grigorievich Fomenko (Russian: Тимофей Григорьевич Фоме́нко), an industrial engineer, and Valentina Polikarpovna (née Markova) (Russian: Валентина Поликарповна Маркова), a philologist and teacher of Russian language and literature.
+Fomenko is the son of Timofey Grigoryevich Fomenko, an industrial engineer, and Valentina Polikarpovna Markova, a philologist and teacher of Russian language and literature.
 His parents would later co-author his works on New Chronology in 1983 and 1996.
 Born in what is now Donetsk, he was raised and schooled in Magadan.
 In 1959, his family returned to Eastern Ukraine and settled in the city of Luhansk, where Fomenko attended Secondary School No. 26.
 During secondary school, Fomenko participated in many competitions relating to mathematics and won several medals as a result.
 Also in 1959, the magazine Pionerskaya Pravda (Russian: Пионерская правда, Pioneer Truth) published his first known science fiction story, "The Mystery of the Milky Way".

 Fomenko graduated from the Mechanics and Mathematics Department of Moscow State University in 1967.
 In 1969, he began studying differential geometry in the same department.
 In 1970, he defended his thesis "Classification of totally geodesic manifolds realizing nontrivial cycles in Riemannian homogeneous spaces", and in 1972 defended his doctoral thesis, "The decision of the multidimensional plateau problems on Riemannian manifolds."
 In December 1981, he became a professor of Higher Geometry and Topology, and in 1992, was appointed as head of Differential Geometry and Applications in the Department of Mathematics and Mechanics at Moscow State University.